sugaryourcoffee/secondhand/doc/deployment.md

 * Copy the production database from the production to the staging application
 * Deploy the new version to the staging server
 * Test the new version
-* Deplay to production after testing the new application on the staging server
+* Deploy to production after testing the new application on the staging server

 Setup the Client machine
 ========================